AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 computes basis vectors and then "call" it with the position and velocity arguments defined inside our new function.
 Calling the already instantiated function, can be accomplished using the providing a correctly sized function to the :code:`()` call operator the same way we do for real number arguments.
-In this case, providing the contiguous segment of size 6 RV, is the most efficient way to the define the expression.
+In this case, providing the contiguous segment of size 6 :code:`RV`, is the most efficient way to the define the expression.
 However, if this were not the case, we could also the other call signatures shown.
 We can provide two separate functions, in this case :code:`R` and :code:`V` either as individual arguments or grouped together in a python list.
 These will be implicitly